 You can protect yourself by asking questions, by reading the disclaimer of each service word by word, and by building a relationship with the people running the service before you even think of following their advice.

-In addition, remember that most services manipulate or mis-state their track records, and they are not afraid to lie to you if that means they may make a few bucks.
+In addition, remember that most services that tout penny stocks manipulate or mis-state their track records, and they are not afraid to lie to you if that means they may make a few bucks.

 If you get an opinion from a friend or co-worker you should put some stake in it, but remember at the same time that their experience with the service and the penny stocks they have traded will be different (whether better or worse) than your own.

 Your best bet is to go with a professional service, although these are few and far between in the realm of penny stocks.
-When I wrote this book, one of my driving motivations was to use it as a tool to generate awareness of the benefits of penny stock investors becoming a subscriber to our web site, PennyStocks.com.
+When I wrote this book, one of my driving motivations was to use it as a tool to generate awareness of the benefits of penny stocks, and to encourage investors to become subscribers to our newsletter at PeterLeeds.com.
 If you are looking to use a penny stock picking service, at very least I would encourage you to visit the web site and decide for yourself if it meets your needs.

-When the media is looking for experts in the area of penny stocks, they go to PennyStocks.com.
-We have been featured and quoted in CBS MarketWatch, Yahoo! financial news, the Associated Press, News.com.au, the LA Times, and many others, as well as having been interviewed live on radio.
+When the media is looking for experts in the area of penny stocks, they go to Peter Leeds.
+We've been interviewed by CBS MarketWatch, Yahoo!, the Associated Press, FOX, LA Times, CBS, NBC, and many others.

 You may be the ten thousandth person that same information has passed through, and I can almost guarantee that you are not the first, and you are not the second, and you are not the one hundredth.
-(And that even applies if this tip is from his 'cousin's friend.'
+(That even applies if this tip is from his "cousin's friend."
 It's from everybody's cousin's friend!)

 Be aware that there are devious forces at work who make a very good living starting penny stock rumors.
 They plant the idea in the heads of a few of their friends or associates, and the concept spreads.